 - Plastic: 3,000 × 0.025 kg = 75 kg = 0.075 tonnes

 The fees themselves are modest.
-The administrative effort of registering, tracking packaging by material, and submitting quarterly declarations is the main cost for most brands.
+The administrative effort of registering, tracking packaging by material, and submitting declarations on time is the main cost for most brands.

 The CONAI Declaration Process